hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

  <hr>

 #### 6
-# Teaching Frustration, not enough pins!
+# Teaching Frustration: not enough pins!

 This is not necessarily to do with machine learning but whenever students start working on their own robotics projects they always want a few more pins to allow a few more servo motors, LED's, sensors etc for their final project.